P0455 Code Explained (Large EVAP Leak)

 Start by checking for:

-• A loose or bad gas cap
+- A missing, loose, or damaged gas cap

-• Purge or vent valve issues
+- Purge or vent valve issues that create a large leak

-• Other related trouble codes
+- Other related EVAP trouble codes